DiegoSnach/hackathon/README.md

 Single API ([API no. 6](#20)) which returns names and postcodes of care homes in England as of 2016.

+#### Prescribing Data

+The NHS publishes anonymised data about the drugs prescribed by GPs.
+Openprescribing.net compiles this data and provides an API so it can be accessed.
+We used it to gather data that showed the monthly amount spent on different categories of drugs for each CCG in England in 2020.
+We then used this data to develop two datasets, one at upper tier local authority level and one at lower tier local authority level.
+They both showcased this data and included enriched fields such as the cost per 1000 people for each category of drug.
+These datasets can be accessed using API number ? and API number ? and the process of developing these as well as some initial analysis is shown in the notebook linked here.

 <details open>
 <summary><strong>Section 5 API details</strong></summary>
 <br>